EyasDmour/Docker-Learning-Exercise/README.md

 - Build richer React views (lists, detail pages, mutations)
 - Add tests or CI workflows for the frontend and backend

-PRs, forks, and experiments are all welcome – this repo is meant to be a place to tinker and learn.
+PRs, forks, and experiments are all welcome – this repo is meant to be a place to tinker and learn, ecspeacially if you are able to figure out where my JWTs went wrong.